Pistorius: from Olympic glory to jail for murder

 February 15: Pistorius bursts into tears as he is charged, denying murder “in the strongest terms”.

 February 19: Pistorius claims in an affidavit he mistook Steenkamp for an intruder.
-He said he fired through a locked bathroom door, in what prosecutors term “premeditated” murder.
+He fired through a locked bathroom door in what prosecutors term “premeditated” murder.

 February 21: Global sportswear manufacturer Nike suspends its sponsorship contract with the athlete.